BenWestgate/Bails/README.md

 * Sharing hand-to-hand prevents censorship and surveillance.
 * Cloning Bails saves them considerable setup time and makes your backup safer.
 A win-win situation!

+## Advantages and Disadvantages

+For a comprehensive discussion on the advantages and disadvantages of using Bails as a Bitcoin solution, please refer to our [detailed document](Advantages_and_Disadvantages.md).
+It provides valuable insights into the unique features and potential limitations of the Bails platform.

 ## Source Code Headers

 Every file containing source code must include copyright and license